ruth-cohen89/web_crawler/README.md

 The system consists of different parts:

-1. **Crawler**

-Responsible for managing the crawling process, including fetching web pages, parsing HTML content, extracting links, and downloading pages.
+1. **Crawler**: Responsible for managing the crawling process, including fetching web pages, parsing HTML content, extracting links, and downloading pages.
 It uses BFS algorithm for crawling the website urls.

 2. **Queue**: Maintains a queue of URLs to be crawled.
 URLs are added to the frontier in a BFS manner, ensuring systematic exploration of the website hierarchy.